bindralab/CellPyAbility/README.md

 This ensures the package works correctly whether installed via PyPI or in development mode.

-## Windows Application
+## Running the Windows Application
 Running the Windows application requires no programming experience, Python environment, or dependencies.
 It is a single file containing all three modules with graphical user interfaces (GUIs) for user inputs.

 Download the [CellPyAbility application](windows_app/CellPyAbility.exe).
 I recommend saving it to an empty directory dedicated to CellPyAbility because running the application will generate several files in its directory.

-Upon the first run, CellPyAbility may take some time (<1 min) to load.
+Upon the first run, CellPyAbility may take ~1 min to load.
 Once running, a GUI prompts the user to choose from three modules.
 Hovering over each module will give a description of its uses:

 - **GDA**: dose-response analysis of two cell lines in response to one treatment